 I’ve been a bit distracted of late.
 My own blog writing has sadly been neglected and I’ve had little time to contemplate where I’m headed next on my journey, until now.

-That said, I am certainly not complaining as my attention has been drawn to creating content for some fabulous business owners (the day job that I love,) and tuning into their voice and their words.
+That said, I am certainly not complaining as my attention has been drawn to creating content for some fabulous business owners and tuning into their voice and their words.

 It’s sometimes difficult however to turn back the dial, and reset it to my voice when I’ve been occupying someone else’s for a little while.
 So here I am, re-tuned and ready to go.